terzioglan/PepperDialogue/moduleDemos/README.md

 ![-Integration Demo-](./integrationDemo.png)

+These modules are currently being improved for other applications here: [https://github.com/terzioglan/OpenaiPythonIntegration/](https://github.com/terzioglan/OpenaiPythonIntegration/)

 ## Setup
 To run the code here, you can use the conda environment you've created for the Whisper python using [`whisper-env.yml`](../whisper-env.yml) if you already have.
 By default settings, you can activate it by running: